 It may not be a regulatory requirement like it is for businesses, but it is still a great idea to know that all the electrical appliances that are in your home are safe for your family to be around!

 We Test, Tag and Report On All Items

-Our friendly tester and tagger can come out to your home, or your families home and make sure that every fixed, wired and portable appliance is safe.
+Our friendly tester and tagger can come out to your home and make sure that all your portable appliance are safe.

-We start with a visual check of the items, making sure that there is no damage or ware and tear.
-After that we check them with our electronic PAT testing device, making sure that they are safe on the inside also.
+We start with a visual inspection of the items, making sure that there is no damage or wear and tear.
+After that we run a series of electrical tests,, making sure that they are safe on the inside also.